 \subsection{Simulated-5 (Synthetic) Dataset}

-This is a synthetic dataset\footnote{\url{https://github.com/chrispiech/DeepKnowledgeTracing/tree/master/data/synthetic}} that was not recorded from an actual student practicing, but from simulation assuming a set of five KCs.
+This is a synthetic dataset\footnote{\url{https://github.com/chrispiech/DeepKnowledgeTracing/tree/master/data/synthetic}} that was not recorded from an actual student practicing but from simulation assuming a set of five KCs.
 It was proposed to evaluate one of the initial deep KT models named Deep Knowledge Tracing (DKT) proposed by Piech et al.~\cite{piech2015deep}.
-The data is splitted into training and testing sets each containing a total of $50$ distinct questions.
-Each question was limited to be linked to only one KC and a difficulty level.
-The authors simulated a total of $4,000$ virtual students to answer each defined question resulting in a total of $200,000$ interactions.
+The data is split into training and testing sets, each containing $50$ distinct questions.
+Each question was limited to being linked to only one KC and a difficulty level.
+The authors simulated $4,000$ virtual students to answer each defined question, resulting in $200,000$ interactions.
 The simulated student agents were following a policy derived from the \emph{Item Response Theory} (IRT)~\cite{foster2017review}.
-Being a synthetic is one of the main limitations of this dataset as it cannot be used to reflect or analyze real student answering behaviors.
+Being synthetic is one of the main limitations of this dataset as it cannot be used to reflect or analyze real student answering behaviors.
 Moreover, the dataset authors assumed that a question could only have one relevant KC, which is not a realistic assumption.